All Episodes

 I'll be right back.

-Uh there they are three 18-year-olds and a 24-year-old, two men, two women.
+They are three 18-year-olds and a 24-year-old, two men, two women.

-Um, all African American suspects here are all charged with hate crimes and kidnapping.
+All African-American suspects here are all charged with hate crimes and kidnapping.

-Um and yet when this was covered last night on some of the news stations, a lot of, well, you know, let's let's not jump to conclusions here about the motivation.
+And yet, when this was covered last night on some of the news stations, a lot of, well, you know, let's not jump to conclusions here about the motivation because, you know, just like after a jihadist terrorist attack, you know, we don't know.

-We don't want to get people all worked up for no reason, because the real thing is Islamophobia.
+We don't want to get people all worked up for no reason because the real thing is Islamophobia.

 Here, maybe the climate of anti-Trump hate is really a problem.